TysonStanley/MarginalMediation/README.md

 The print method provides:

+1.  the individual regression results,
-1.  the `a` path,
+2.  the `a` paths,
-2.  the `b` path,
+3.  the `b` paths,
-3.  the indirect effect with the confidence interval, and
+4.  the indirect effect with the confidence interval, and
-4.  the direct effect with the confidence interval.
+5.  the direct effect with the confidence interval.

-These are all average marginal effects, and are, therefore, in terms of the corresponding endogenous variable’s units.
+The regressions are in their original (non-AME) units while the indirect and direct effects are in the AME units—the units of the outcome—in this case, risk of using marijuana.

 ### Conclusions